 2. Select your microphone and then click on properties.

-From the microphone properties, click on listen tab.
+3. From the microphone properties, click on listen tab.
 You”ll see the “listen to this device” option.
 Make sure it is unchecked.
 (If it’s checked, then uncheck it and then click on Apply, and after that ok.)

-3. After that, click on the advanced tab and enable both options visible under Exclusive mode.
+4. After that, click on the advanced tab and enable both options visible under Exclusive mode.
 Click on Apply and then click on ok.

 Yes, it could be a hardware issue as well.
 According to some users on a forum, if you’ve connected your microphone other than the CPU jack, then this problem arises.
-I mean, if you’ve connected your mic into the keyboard’s USB or Audio port.
+I mean, if you’ve connected your mic to the keyboard’s USB or Audio port.
 Or, in some cases, the front audio jack was the culprit.
 So, try switching port to see if its works.

-Change your headphone
+Solution 4: Change your headphone

-First, if you’re using the speaker, to get your game’s output sound.
+First, if you’re using the speaker, get your game’s output sound.
 Then, it’s obvious that Discord will pick up the game audio.
 Also, if you’re using ear headphones instead of over-ear headphones then also this problem can occur.
-So, buy a gaming headphone and use a built-in mic of it.
+So, buy a gaming headphone and use a built-in mic for it.

-Change Realtek Audio Console Settings
+Solution 5: Change Realtek Audio Console Settings